 What the heck is Equity?

 Equity is a tricky little devil and isn’t entirely straightforward (imagine that!).
 Depending on the type of business entity that you have (sole proprietor, LLC, Partnership, Corporation) the equity accounts will have slightly different names – which is also confusing.
 For the purpose of this article I’m going to use a Sole Proprietor business entity.
 Talk to your CPA, tax professional, or business advisor for additional help.

-Basically, equity means the ownership in a company or business.
+Basically, equity means the ownership in a company or business and it’s worth.